devowhippit/devonhirth.com/src/resume/index.md

 ### New York City Mayor’s Office for Economic Opportunity, Greater New York City Area {.h5 .primary .mb-1 .mt-4}

-**Digital Product Designer, January 2020** – **Present (1 year 10 months)**.
+**Digital Product Designer, January 2020** – **Present (2 years 1 month)**.
 As a product designer on the product and technology team, I work with colleagues through direct input and the mentorship of junior staff and fellows to support our portfolio using user experience (UX) research/design and user interface (UI) design/engineering.

 ##### Projects {.h6 .primary .mt-0 .mb-1}

+* **Mental Health for All** – Designed and oversaw the engineering of <a href="https://mentalhealthforall.nyc.gov" target="_blank" rel="noopener nofollow noreferrer">mentalhealthforall.nyc.gov</a>, New York City’s free mental health services resource.
+I tokenized the marketing campaign’s brand identity and built page templates using our internally maintained UI pattern library.

-* **Working NYC Product Launch** – Designed and developed the brand identity and UI for [working.nyc.gov](https://working.nyc.gov), a workforce program guide aggregator.
+* **Working NYC Product Launch** – Designed and developed the brand identity and UI for <a href="https://working.nyc.gov" target="_blank" rel="noopener nofollow noreferrer">working.nyc.gov</a>, a workforce program guide aggregator.
 Conducted usability interviews and worked with other team members to launch and iterate on the product during its post-launch phase.

-* **ACCESS NYC COVID-19 Response** – Redesigned homepage and introduced COVID iconography of [access.nyc.gov](https://access.nyc.gov), a benefit program guide aggregator and eligibility screener, to funnel the traffic surge due to the pandemic.
+* **ACCESS NYC COVID-19 Response** – Redesigned homepage and introduced COVID iconography of <a href="https://access.nyc.gov" target="_blank" rel="noopener nofollow noreferrer">access.nyc.gov</a>, a benefit program guide aggregator and eligibility screener, to funnel the traffic surge due to the pandemic.
 I scoped and oversaw the implementation of the Special Announcement structured data schema for COVID-related information through the management of junior staff.
+As a result, I was awarded for excellence in customer service by the City of New York Mayor's Office.

-* **NYCO Patterns Framework** and **Libraries** – Engineered an open-source command-line interface, JavaScript module library, and other tools as a framework for pattern library development.
+* **NYCO Patterns Framework** and **Libraries** – Engineered an open-source command-line interface, JavaScript module library, and other tools as <a href="https://nycopportunity.github.io/patterns-framework/" target="_blank" rel="noopener nofollow noreferrer">a framework for pattern library development</a>.
 Modularized UI tokens, fonts, icons, elements, and components into 3 accessible UI libraries for Working NYC, ACCESS NYC, and The Mayor’s Office for Economic Opportunity.

 **Lead Front-end Developer, May 2017** – **January 2020 (2 years 9 months)**.
 As a lead front-end developer on the product and technology team, I work with colleagues through direct input and the mentorship of junior staff and fellows to support our portfolio using UI design and full-stack development.

 ##### Projects {.h6 .primary .mt-0 .mb-1}

-* **ACCESS NYC Development Contributions** – Contributed to the development of 60+ releases to the core product, access.nyc.gov, including new features, optimizations, and security enhancements.
+* **ACCESS NYC Development Contributions** – Contributed to the development of <a href="https://github.com/CityOfNewYork/ACCESS-NYC/releases" target="_blank" rel="noopener nofollow noreferrer">60+ releases</a> to our award-winning product, <a href="https://access.nyc.gov" target="_blank" rel="noopener nofollow noreferrer">access.nyc.gov</a>, including new features, optimizations, and security enhancements.

 * **Online Applications Pilot** – Architected a SAAS-based solution with Ruby middleware for digital forms for City rent stabilization programs and oversaw the minimum viable product development by an engineering fellow.

-* **NYCO WordPress Boilerplate** – Engineered an open-source development environment, remote management tool, and documentation guide for our WordPress products.

-* **Additional open-source projects** – Created 13+ open-source packages used by our products.
-Including pattern library tooling, WordPress plugins, and Vue.js applications.
+* **Released and maintained 13+ open-source projects** – <a href="https://nycopportunity.github.io/loves-open-source/" target="_blank" rel="noopener nofollow noreferrer">Published code used by our products</a> and for the City of New York’s civic technology community.
+Types of repositories include reusable web components, pattern library framework, WordPress framework and plugins, and Vue.js applications.

 <!-- #### Mentorship {.h6 .primary .mt-0 .mb-1} -->